 Opening an Account with Edward Jones

-The firm had 13,449 branch locations in the U.S. and Canada at the end of 2017, more than any other brokerage firm.
+The firm has multiple branch locations in the U.S. and Canada.
 Edward Jones has its headquarters in Des Peres, Missouri, just outside of St. Louis.

 Tips for Finding a Financial Advisor